slicedev/slice-node/README.md

     }
     )`

+This completes the Hello World as described on [our site](https://developer.slice.com/docs/hello)!
+Congrats, you're now ready to make requests!

 This SDK does not replace the use of server frameworks like [Express](http://expressjs.com).
-It is meant to complement them
+It is meant to complement them.

+Email [api@slice.com](mailto:api@slice.com) with any questions!